MMorokk/HyperlandRice/README.md

-# HyperlandRice
+# Whats HypeRice?
-My rice for hyperland
+HipeRice is just my simple rice for Hyperland.